David de Pury

-David de Pury, Baron de Pury (19 January 1709 – 31 May 1786) was a banker, merchant, and philanthropist from the Principality of Neuchâtel, then a Prussian principality and now part of Switzerland.
-His involvement in Triangular trade, particularly diamond and precious wood trading between Europe and South America, earned him a vast fortune.
-He became a major benefactor for his home town, Neuchâtel, where he funded the construction of schools, hospitals, government buildings, and served as a patron of various local charities.
-De Pury has become a controversial figure in the 21st-century for his connection to the Atlantic slave trade through his business endeavors in Latin America.
+Baron David de Pury (born David Pury; 19 January 1709 – 31 May 1786) was a banker, merchant, and philanthropist from Neuchâtel.
+His involvement in the triangular trade, particularly diamond and precious wood trading between Europe and South America, earned him a vast fortune.
+Pury became a major benefactor for his hometown, Neuchâtel, where he funded the construction of schools, hospitals, government buildings, and served as a patron of various local charities.
+He has become a controversial figure in the 21st-century for his connection to the Atlantic slave trade through his business endeavors in Latin America.

 Biography

-De Pury was born on 19 January 1709 in Neuchâtel, Kingdom of Prussia (in present-day Switzerland), one of eight children of the geographer and explorer Jean-Pierre Pury and Lucrèce Chaillet.
-His father, with the permission of English colonial governor Robert Johnson, founded the Colony of Purrysburg, a colony in the British Empire for Swiss Protestants, in present day South Carolina.
-De Pury's father died in Purrysburg, and was succeeded by his elder son Charles.
-Charles de Pury was killed during a slave revolt in the colony in 1754.
+David Pury was born into the Pury family on 19 January 1709 in Neuchâtel, in the Principality of Neuchâtel, an associate state of Switzerland (now a Swiss canton).
+He was the seventh of eight children of geographer and explorer Jean-Pierre Pury and Lucrèce Chaillet.
+Pury's father, with the permission of English colonial governor Robert Johnson, founded Purrysburg, a colony in British North America for Swiss Protestants, in present-day South Carolina.
+Pury's mother came from a Neuchâtelois patrician family of magistrates, pastors and mercenaries.
+Pury's father died in Purrysburg and was succeeded by his elder son Charles, who was killed during a slave revolt in the colony in 1754.

-In 1725 de Pury left Switzerland and moved to Marseille, France, where he worked in maritime trade with the merchant Isaac Tarteiron for three years.
-In 1730 he was hired by the South Sea Company, trading imported goods from African and American ports.
+In 1726, Pury moved to Marseille, France, where he pursued a commercial education with the merchant Isaac Tarteiron.
+He went to London in 1730, at the behest of his father, where he was hired by John Gore, director of the South Sea Company, trading imported goods from African and American ports.
 The South Sea Company was active in the Atlantic slave trade.
-His success as a businessman in the company led to him obtaining British citizenship.

-In 1736 he moved to Lisbon, Portugal and co-founded, with Joseph Mellish, a bank called Pury, Mellish, & Devismes.
-From Portugal, de Pury established a business importing diamonds from Brazil, trading them in London's financial center.
-He also became involved in the trading of woods from the Amazon rainforest, including mahogany and jacaranda.
-In 1762 he was appointed a banker to Joseph I of Portugal.
+His success as a businessman in the company led to him become a British subject.
+In 1736, Pury settled in Lisbon, Portugal, where he supported British influence.
+He gained the trust of the Marquis of Pombal, Portugal's powerful secretary of state, and became an associate of Bartolomeu Miguel Viana, a Portuguese merchant active in the trade of slaves and wood from Brazil as a partner in John Dansaint & Company.